opahadyt/Movie-Recommendation-System/README.md

 Deploy as a web application

 Conclusion

 This project demonstrates how machine learning techniques can be used to build a real-world recommendation system using efficient algorithms and a simple GUI.

-Resume Description
-Developed a Movie Recommendation System using content-based filtering with TF-IDF and cosine similarity.
-Built an interactive GUI using Tkinter for real-time movie recommendations.